daghlani/links/README.md

      ```

 ### ToDo
-   - [ ] running normal mode in uwsgi
+   - [x] running normal mode in uwsgi
+   - [ ] create a login page and powerfull authentication